RichardRobinnsonLJ/RF_Projects/README.md

-# 📡 RF IC Design Portfolio (2.4 GHz)
+# 📡 RF & Mixed-Signal IC Design Portfolio (2.4 GHz)

-This repository contains a collection of **RF circuit designs** implemented using **Cadence Virtuoso (GPDK 90nm CMOS technology)** as part of my Master's in VLSI.
+This repository contains a collection of **RF and Mixed-Signal circuit designs** implemented using **Cadence Virtuoso (GPDK 90nm CMOS technology)** as part of my Master's in VLSI.

-The focus is on designing and analyzing key RF front-end building blocks operating around **2.4 GHz**, widely used in wireless communication systems.
+The focus is on designing and analyzing key RF front-end building blocks along with a **high-speed ADC**, operating around **2.4 GHz**, widely used in wireless communication systems.

 ---